OpenZeppelin/relayer-plugin-launchtube/README.md

 **Important Notes:**

 - You must configure at least one sequence account before LaunchTube can process transactions
-- The management API will prevent removing accounts that are currently locked (in use)
+- The management API will prevent removing accounts that are currently locked (in use).
+On failure it throws a plugin error with status 409, code `LOCKED_CONFLICT`, and `details.locked` listing blocked IDs.
 - All relayer IDs must exist in your OpenZeppelin Relayer configuration
 - The `adminSecret` must match the `LAUNCHTUBE_ADMIN_SECRET` environment variable